-excerpt from this study: While many foods are powerful health enhancers, curcumin alone is known to positively impact over 560 diseases according to peer-reviewed research.
-Beating cancer with nutrition means to acquire the knowledge of how the foods people eat every day can be utilized to treat or prevent illness and disease.
+Segment from this investigation: According to peer-reviewed research, while many foods are powerful health enhancers, curcumin alone is known to impact over 560 diseases.
+Beating cancer with nutrition means learning how the foods people eat daily can be utilised to treat or prevent illness and disease.
 While the advancements humanity has made throughout history are great, mainstream medicine has been going down a dark road.
 It is time to shift from a pharmaceutical-dependent state to nutrition-based prevention and treatment.

-excerpt from this study: Since ancient times, turmeric has been used for remedying oral ailments, among other therapeutic applications too numerous to count.
-Consider that plants like turmeric were first eaten for thousands of years before our species ever devised the modern day oddity of encapsulated or tableted extracts that could be swallowed without significant oral contact.
-It is only logical, therefore, that after long stretches of biological time, taking the root orally as either food, spice or medicine, it would agree with and have benefit for that part of our anatomy and its unique physiology.
+Selection from this scholarly work: Since ancient times, turmeric has been used for remedying oral ailments, among other therapeutic applications too numerous to count.
+Consider that plants like turmeric were first eaten thousands of years before our species devised the modern-day oddity of encapsulated or tableted extracts that could be swallowed without significant oral contact.
+Therefore, It is logical that after long stretches of biological time, taking root orally as either food, spice or medicine would agree with and benefit that part of our anatomy and its unique physiology.
 Indeed, recent research shows that turmeric extract and turmeric oil may even reverse precancerous changes in oral submucous fibrosis in humans.
-In addition, there are at least a dozen studies showing turmeric extract can kill oral cancer cells, including a recent study showing that turmeric extract-loade nanoparticles kill chemotherapy-resistant oral cancer cells.
-But turmeric’s positive role to play in oral health encompasses more than relatively rare health issues like oral cancer, as it also has tangible value to the vast majority of folks who use common mouthwash in an attempt to keep their mouth clean of plaque.
+In addition, at least a dozen studies show that turmeric extract can kill oral cancer cells, including a recent study showing that turmeric extract-loaded nanoparticles kill chemotherapy-resistant oral cancer cells.
+But turmeric’s positive role in oral health encompasses more than relatively rare health issues like oral cancer, as it also has tangible value to the vast majority of folks who use ordinary mouthwash to keep their mouth clean of plaque.

 Abstract: This paper discusses the effects of curcumin on patients with Alzheimer’s disease (AD).
 Curcumin (Turmeric), an ancient Indian herb used in curry powder, has been extensively studied in modern medicine and Indian systems of medicine for the treatment of various medical conditions, including cystic fibrosis, haemorrhoids, gastric ulcer, colon cancer, breast cancer, atherosclerosis, liver diseases and arthritis.
-It has been used in various types of treatments for dementia and traumatic brain injury.
+It has been used in various treatments for dementia and traumatic brain injury.
 Curcumin also has a potential role in the prevention and treatment of AD.
-Curcumin as an antioxidant, anti-inflammatory and lipophilic action improves the cognitive functions in patients with AD.
-A growing body of evidence indicates that oxidative stress, free radicals, beta amyloid, cerebral deregulation caused by bio-metal toxicity and abnormal inflammatory reactions contribute to the key event in Alzheimer’s disease pathology.
+Curcumin, as an antioxidant, anti-inflammatory and lipophilic action, improves the cognitive functions in patients with AD.
+A growing body of evidence indicates that oxidative stress, free radicals, beta amyloid, cerebral deregulation caused by bio-metal toxicity and abnormal inflammatory reactions contribute to the critical event in Alzheimer’s disease pathology.
 Due to various effects of curcumin, such as decreased Beta-amyloid plaques, delayed degradation of neurons, metal-chelation, anti-inflammatory, antioxidant and decreased microglia formation, the overall memory in patients with AD has improved.
 This paper reviews the various mechanisms of actions of curcumin in AD and pathology